Subspace Clustering using Ensembles of $K$-Subspaces: Recovery Guarantees

 Note that $f$ is an arbitrary monotonic transformation \david{that takes small angles (large absolute inner products)} to large affinities and \david{takes} large angles \david{(small absolute inner products)} to small affinities, and $\tau$ quantifies how close the affinity matrix is to such a \david{transformation}.
 Taking $f(\alpha) = \alpha$ and $\tau = 0$ recovers the absolute inner product.

 To guarantee correct clustering (as opposed to NFC only), it is sufficient to show \david{that the thresholded affinity matrix has both NFC and exactly $K$ connected components} \cite[Appendix A]{heckel2015robust}.
-We formalize this fact for clarity in the proposition below. \begin{prop}[NFC and connectedness give correct clustering\david{~\cite[Equation (15)]{heckel2015robust}}] Assume that the \david{thresholded} affinity matrix formed by \david{an} algorithm \david{satisfies NFC with probability at least $1-\varepsilon_{1}$ and \david{given NFC} satisfies the connectedness condition with probability at least $1-\varepsilon_{2}$.} Then spectral clustering \david{correctly identifies the components} with probability at least $1 - \varepsilon_{1} - \varepsilon_{2}$. \end{prop}
+We formalize this fact for clarity in the proposition below. \begin{proposition}[NFC and connectedness give correct clustering\david{~\cite[Equation (15)]{heckel2015robust}}] Assume that the \david{thresholded} affinity matrix formed by \david{an} algorithm \david{satisfies NFC with probability at least $1-\varepsilon_{1}$ and \david{given NFC} satisfies the connectedness condition with probability at least $1-\varepsilon_{2}$.} Then spectral clustering \david{correctly identifies the components} with probability at least $1 - \varepsilon_{1} - \varepsilon_{2}$.
+The probabilities here are all with respect to both the randomness in the data and the randomness in the algorithm (if any). \end{proposition}

 \david{Thus, we study conditions under which NFC and connectedness are guaranteed; conditions for correct clustering follow.
 In particular, we provide upper bounds on $\tau$ that guarantee NFC (Theorem~\ref{thm:nfc}) and connectedness (Theorem~\ref{thm:cdel}).} \david{The upper bound for NFC is given by a property of the data} that we call the \emph{$q$-angular separation}, defined as follows.
 We \david{later} bound this quantity in a variety of contexts.